varunyn/sonarQube_workshop/LabGuide200.md

     ![](images/200/lab200_createBuildJob_8.png)

-- Once the build start running click on **Build Log** to check the log and see what steps are being performed.
+- Once the job is running click on **Build Log** to check the log and see what steps are being performed.

     ![](images/200/lab200_runBuildJob_1.png)